IOsetting/hc32l110-template/README.md

 Replace the source files of *User* folder with the source files from other example folder.

+# About The HC32L110 Driver

+This driver has been **heavily modified** from its original version(HC32L110_DDL_Rev1.1.4).
+The interrupt callbacks are associated will vector handler table directly and part of the peripheral functions were replaced by macros for efficiency.

 # Reference

 * HDSC Product Page: [https://www.hdsc.com.cn/Category82](https://www.hdsc.com.cn/Category82)
 * Jeroen Domburg's HC32L110 SDK working with GCC/GDB/OpenOCD: [https://github.com/Spritetm/hc32l110-gcc-sdk](https://github.com/Spritetm/hc32l110-gcc-sdk)
-* Jeffreyabecker's hc32l110 lib: [https://github.com/jeffreyabecker/hc32l110_lib](https://github.com/jeffreyabecker/hc32l110_lib)
+* Jeffreyabecker's hc32l110 lib (with translated user manuals): [https://github.com/jeffreyabecker/hc32l110_lib](https://github.com/jeffreyabecker/hc32l110_lib)